What is ultrasound therapy?

 - Treat ulcers

-Alternative chiropractic treatment, like ultrasound therapy, is an appealing choice because it can sometimes alleviate aches and pains in the short-term.
-While ultrasound therapy won’t cure the underlying sources of back and neck pain (like a degenerative spine condition), it may provide temporary relief.
+Alternative chiropractic treatment, like ultrasound therapy, is an appealing choice because it can sometimes relieve aches and pains in the short-term.
+While ultrasound therapy won’t cure the underlying sources of back and neck pain, such as a degenerative spine condition, it may provide temporary relief.
 However, if your pain continues after several weeks of ultrasound therapy, it is a good idea to visit your doctor to learn about all of your treatment options.
+When conservative treatments have been exhausted and pain remains debilitating, surgery may be recommended.
+As you explore treatment options, it is important to be fully informed about the different surgical approaches available.